 Our fashion style not only changes over the years, it also evolves according to the environment we are living in.
 Whether our environment lays great importance on what is being worn or whether it is devoid of any interest in fashion may well influence our buying behavior and clothing choices.

-Is it really then a sign of our self-expression when we buy exactly what everybody around us seems to be wearing or rather a sign of conformity, led by either admiration or the need to belong?
+Is it really then a sign of our self-expression when we buy exactly what everybody around us seems to be wearing?
+Or is it a a sign of conformity, led by either admiration or the need to belong?

-Fast fashion has reshaped our buying behavior, making the same standard items available to everyone at a low price thus supporting our need for conformity and undermining our desire for self-expression.
+Fast fashion has reshaped our buying behavior.
+It makes the same standard items available to everyone at a low price thus supporting our need for conformity and undermining our desire for self-expression.
 Creativity, minimalism and mindfulness are not concepts that the fast fashion industry want us to explore.

 Since enormous amount of similar clothes are being produced, it is necessary for the fashion industry to sell those same kinds of clothes to the largest possible group of people.
-This can easily be shown by a rather trivial example and that is in the endless quest for a simple white T-shirt devoid of fancy patterns, adornment of glitter or one of those ‘c’est-la-vie’ type of phrases.
+This can easily be shown by a rather trivial example.
+That is in the endless quest for a simple white T-shirt devoid of fancy patterns, glitter or one of those ‘c’est-la-vie’ type of phrases.

 There are ways of triggering our creativity and inventiveness, ranging from clothing recycling to swapping, giving a second life to our clothes while help both our planet and our mind.